- Published date:

 Georeferencing involves assigning points on a map image to corresponding geographical coordinates.
 It links the map to its spatial location on the ground using universal geographic standards (latitude / longitude).

 You can follow the progress of georeferencing as a whole on this bar:

 The British Library began a project to crowdsource the georeferencing of its scanned historic mapping in 2011 by partnering with Klokan Technologies to customise its online georeferencing tool.
-Over the more than a decade range of different maps have been added to the Georeferencer including:
+Over more than a decade a range of different maps have been added to the Georeferencer including:

-- the Library’s collection of British and Irish first-edition Chas E Goad Co. fire insurance plans, completed in January 2014, which provides detailed information about buildings, land use and urban design at the at the turn of the twentieth century (1886-1930).
+- the Library’s collection of British and Irish first-edition Chas E Goad Co. fire insurance plans, completed in January 2014, which provides detailed information about buildings, land use and urban design at the turn of the twentieth century (1886-1930).
 This included over 2,500 plans covering 53 towns, cities and ports.

 - Two smaller map collections, one related to Britain and the American Civil War, and the other a selection of WWI maps.